Rishi Sunak seeks thawed relations at UK-Ireland summit - KTVZ

 Associated Press

 LONDON (AP) — Prime Minister Rishi Sunak is aiming to repair frayed relations with Britain’s European Union neighbors and with skeptical leaders in Scotland and Wales.
 He is attending a summit of leaders from across the U.K. and Ireland on Thursday.
 It’s the first time since 2007 that a U.K. leader has gone to the British Irish Council that brings together government representatives from the U.K., Ireland and semi-autonomous administrations in Scotland, Wales and Northern Ireland.
 Sunak wants to improve relations with Ireland and the rest of the EU, soured by Britain’s acrimonious departure from the bloc.
-He also had talks with Irish Prime Minister Micheál Martin and leaders of semi-autonomous governments in Scotland and Wales who are highly critical of Sunak’s Conservative government.
+He’s due to meet Irish Prime Minister Micheál Martin and leaders of semi-autonomous governments in Scotland and Wales who are highly critical of Sunak’s Conservative government.